 The professors for the course are developing a textbook.
 You can find the current version here.
 We will also post "chapters" on the schedule, which will be updated during the semester.
 Comments and corrections are welcome; please enter them here.

-This all said, we do like to see you in class.
+We would love to see you in class.
 So please come, sit close to the front, and interact.
-Interacting with the course staff and your friends is fun and a great way to learn.
+Interacting with the course staff is fun and a great way to learn.
+However, please do not talk with your neighbors unless it is a specific time specified by the instructor for interacting.
+Because of the acoustics of the room, even very quite conversations are clearly audible to the instructor, which can be very distracting.

 The grading policy is designed with two goals in mind: 1) reduce unnecessary stress by providing students with flexibility in managing their deadlines and giving them multiple chances, 2) minimize administrative load of the teaching staff so that they can spend their time on more productive endeavors such as creating teaching materials.
 Please read the policies below carefully.
 They will be enforced: if you do not follow them, you will lose points.